(International 1.2 – Last Updated July 15, 2018)

 In other words, an IP address is a number that is automatically assigned to your computer whenever you are surfing the web, allowing web servers to locate and identify your computer.
 Computers require IP addresses in order for users to communicate on the Internet.

-The following are example of Nonpersonally Identifiable Information we collect:
+The following are categories of Nonpersonally Identifiable Information we collect:

 We do not collect any Personally Identifiable Information about you unless you voluntarily provide it to us.
 You provide certain Personally Identifiable Information to us when you: